fendis0709/icd-10/README.md

 1. SQL Version
   a.
 Clone or download this project
   b.
-Go to your sql management and create new database called 'master_icd_x'
+Go to your sql management and create new database called `master_icd_x`.
     - If you're using PhpMyAdmin :
-      a.
-Make sure enable PhpMyAdmin service
+      - Make sure enable PhpMyAdmin service
-      b.
-Go to 'http://localhost/phpmyadmin' on your web browser
+      - Go to 'http://localhost/phpmyadmin' on your web browser
-      c.
-Login with your credentials (If exists)
+      - Login with your credentials (If exists)
-      d.
-Create new database named 'master_icd_x'
+      - Create new database named `master_icd_x`
   c.
-Import file 'master_icd_x.sql' to your database
+Import file "**master_icd_x.sql**" to your database

 2. JSON Version
   a.
 Clone or download this project